34Information Concerning Submarines

 Note:In restricted waters submarines should be passed with caution, observing their limited manoeuvrability on the surface, deep draught and their vulnerability to collision.

 4.Indications of a Submerged Submarine in Distress

-A disabled submarine, which is unable to surface, will try to indicate its position by the following methods:
+A disabled submarine which is unable to surface, will try to indicate its position using the following methods:

 (a)Releasing distress buoys described in para 6 of this notice as soon as the accident occurs;